Mobile Sports Betting Is Changing the Game

 As you begin to place bets with your smartphone, you’ll likely find that betting through your mobile web browser is usually a better experience than relying on mobile sports betting apps.
 Here a few basic tips to keep in mind:

 - A large screen is desirable – you need to click around to place your bets, and small screens can cause errors

 - Place mobile bets with the sportsbook that works best in your area – even if the odds are less desirable, you need functionality to bet successfully

 - Be sure to tap into safe, reliable wifi whenever placing sports bets on the go

 Using a Modern, Fast Smartphone Enhances Your Betting Experience

 Of course, device speed matters.
 Most newer smartphones work quickly, and for in-game betting, that’s vital.
 Point spreads are always subject to change, so having a reliable device ensures that you’ll get the action you want at the moment you need it.

-Though the specific smartphone you’re using matters, what’s most integral is using a phone that’s modern, faster, and secure.
+Though the specific smartphone you’re using matters, it’s most integral to use a phone that’s modern, fast, and secure.
 Sports betting sites make the experience easier every day by optimizing for mobile devices.
 So long as you’re using a product that works on most (if not all) social media, you should be in good shape.

-In contrast, many sportsbooks dedicate a ton of time to completely overhauling their mobile interfaces to enhance mobile users’ experiences.
+Other sportsbooks have embraced the mobile revolution, dedicating a ton of time to completely overhauling their mobile interfaces to enhance user experiences.